Weak interaction: Background

 In the weak interaction, fermions can exchange three types of force carriers, namely W^{+}, W^{−}, and Z bosons.
 The masses of these bosons are far greater than the mass of a proton or neutron, which is consistent with the short range of the weak force.
 In fact, the force is termed weak because its field strength over any set distance is typically several orders of magnitude less than that of the electromagnetic force, which itself is further orders of magnitude less than the strong nuclear force.

 The weak interaction is the only fundamental interaction that breaks parity symmetry, and similarly, but far more rarely, the only interaction to break charge–parity symmetry.

-Quarks, which make up composite particles like neutrons and protons, come in six "flavours" – up, down, strange, charm, top and bottom – which give those composite particles their properties.
+Quarks, which make up composite particles like neutrons and protons, come in six "flavours" – up, down, charm, strange, top, and bottom – which give those composite particles their properties.
 The weak interaction is unique in that it allows quarks to swap their flavour for another.
-The swapping of those properties is mediated by the force carrier bosons.
+The swapping of those properties is mediated by the force-carrier bosons.
 For example, during beta-minus decay, a down quark within a neutron is changed into an up quark, thus converting the neutron to a proton and resulting in the emission of an electron and an electron antineutrino.

-Another important example of a phenomenon involving the weak interaction is the fusion of hydrogen into helium, which powers the Sun's thermonuclear process.
+Weak interaction is important in the fusion of hydrogen into helium in a star.
+This is because it can convert a proton (hydrogen) into a neutron that can fuse with another proton to form deuterium, which is important for the continuation of nuclear fusion to form helium.
+The accumulation of neutrons facilitates the buildup of heavy nuclei in a star.

 Most fermions decay by a weak interaction over time.
 Such decay makes radiocarbon dating possible, as carbon-14 decays through the weak interaction to nitrogen-14.
-It can also create radioluminescence, commonly used in tritium luminescence, and in the related field of betavoltaics (but not similar radium luminescence).
+It can also create radioluminescence, commonly used in tritium luminescence, and in the related field of betavoltaics (but not similar to radium luminescence).

-The electroweak force separated into the electromagnetic and weak forces during the quark epoch of the early universe.
+The electroweak force is believed to have separated into the electromagnetic and weak forces during the quark epoch of the early universe.

 History

 In 1933, Enrico Fermi proposed the first theory of the weak interaction, known as Fermi's interaction.
 He suggested that beta decay could be explained by a four-fermion interaction, involving a contact force with no range.

-However, it is better described as a non-contact force field having a finite range, albeit very short.
+In the mid-1950s, Chen-Ning Yang and Tsung-Dao Lee first suggested that the handedness of the spins of particles in weak interaction might violate the conservation law or symmetry.
+In 1957, the Wu experiment, carried out by Chien Shiung Wu and collaborators confirmed the symmetry violation.

 In the 1960s, Sheldon Glashow, Abdus Salam and Steven Weinberg unified the electromagnetic force and the weak interaction by showing them to be two aspects of a single force, now termed the electroweak force.

 The existence of the W and Z bosons was not directly confirmed until 1983.